proximax-storage/xpx-chain-devportal-docs/docs/guides/multisig-account/sending-a-multisig-transaction.md

 3. Wrap the transfer transaction under an [aggregate transaction](../../built-in-features/aggregate-transaction.md#examples), attaching multisig public key as the signer.

 An aggregate transaction is `complete` if before announcing it to the network, all required cosigners have signed it.
-If valid, it will be included in a block.
+If it is valid, it will be included in a block.

 Remember that we are using a 1-of-2 multisig account?
 As Bob has one private key to sign the transaction, consider an aggregate complete transaction.